Neurodivergent-affirming therapy isn’t just about managing symptoms. It's about harnessing your unique strengths and achieving your full potential.

 1) Book a consultation call.

 Let’s chat.
-Schedule a time to ask questions and learn more about me, my style, and my approach to neurodivergent-affirming therapy.
+Schedule a time to ask questions and learn more about me, my style, and my approach to neurodivergent-affirming therapy and assessments/evaluations.

 Important notes